-Since September 1, 2021, PhD Jacob Orrje is pursuing a two-year, part-time project at the Center for the History of Science.
+Since September 1, 2021, Associate Professor Jacob Orrje is pursuing a two-year, part-time project at the Center for the History of Science.
 The purpose is to inventory the digital needs of the Center and based on these to initiate development work.

 This includes building databases and using text recognition for printed, typewritten and handwritten text to improve remote searching of the Academy of Sciences’ various archives.
 Other sub-projects may involve scaling up images from a lower resolution to a higher one using AI technology.